Yemeni national living in Arkansas charged with support al-Qaeda

 Bilal al-Rayanni, also known as Bilal Bassim Alawdi, 28, was charged with providing support to a terrorist organization and providing a false name on a passport.
 He was arrested on June 27, the Justice Department said.

-Prosecutors say Mr. Al-Rayanni provided material support and resources to Al Qaeda in the Arabian Peninsula.
-While working in the peninsula, the defendant provided support for al-Qaeda for three months knowing the organization was engaging in terrorist activity.
+Prosecutors say Mr. Al-Rayanni provided material support and resources to Al Qaeda for three months while in the Arabian Peninsula, knowing the organization was engaging in terrorist activity.

-Mr. Al-Rayanni lived in West Helena, Arkansas, prior to traveling to Yemen.
+Mr. Al-Rayanni lived in West Helena, Arkansas, before traveling to Yemen.

 Sign up for Daily Newsletters